LambdaSpg/LambdaSpg/README.md

 I am a student and work on different projects and Minecraft stuff in my free time.
-My main programming language is Java, and I'm learning C++ and C# on the side.
+My main programming language is Java, and I'm learning C++ and Kotlin on the side.

 ## Contact
 Discord: spλmbleHD#8893